lexrobotics-rd/R-D/README.md

 LexRobotics R&D Repository
 ==========================

+Hi!
 ---

 Hello!
-You're now in the "Research and Development" ~~code~~ highly purified epicness repository (shared between Two Bits and Parity Bits), where we develop "advanced" (whatever that means) stuff not necessarily related to the robot.
+You're now in the "Research and Development" ~~code~~ highly purified epicness repository used by the R&D division, where we "research and develop" (whatever that means) stuff not strictly associated with the robotics team.
-Not even necessarily in ROBOTC or even vaguely connectable to the team.
+Some things you might do in R&D could be Science Fair-related, or could simply be any engineering-related project you want to do on the side.
+Either way, here you can find people interested in similar things who can learn with you, and help develop everyone's ideas to come up with new and amazing things.

-A lot of the stuff is actually extremely relevant to the actual robot, and will quite possibly end up being copied to the main Git repo.
-However, this repo will retain everything, even between seasons.
+A lot of the stuff may actually extremely relevant to the robotics team, and will quite possibly end up being used for the competition!
+However, R&D will retain everything as a separate copy, even between years, as an inspiration for more and more ideas.

----
+Before we begin, though, here are some guidelines for the use of the Git repository.

 Guidelines
 ----------

+Git reference sheets are available, so ask us about it!

-Naturally, you should be nice about how you use git, and not reset other people's changes, etc.
+Naturally, you should be nice about how you use Git, and not reset other people's changes, etc. Also, don't edit this file.

 Additionally, there is a very simple header-comment format to help people understand what you're doing (or _trying_ to do).
+While it's often arduous to update, it'll really, really help people understand what you're trying to do.

 At the top of each file, you need something like this: